MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_02_data_ingestion.md

     ![Graphical user interface, application Description automatically generated](./Images/Lab02/L02_image015.png)

 1. Take a moment to review the large list of connectors by selecting the **See all Power Query connectors** link.
+This may take several moments to load.

     ![Graphical user interface Description automatically generated](./Images/Lab02/L02_image016.png)